Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 \subsection{Generating $D_n$ rigid semisimple surface operator from the $D_n$ theory}

 Since the langlands dual groups of $\SO(2n)$ are themselves, the $D_n$ theory is self duality.
-The $S$ duality pairs can be realized by the first class of symbol preserving maps, which will not lead to semisimple surface operators violating rigid conditions.
-For certain symbol with only one \rso \,, we suggest the following $S$ duality map
+The first class of symbol preserving maps is the same with the second class of symbol preserving map.
+Thus the $S$-duality pairs can be realized by the first class of symbol preserving maps, which do not lead to semisimple surface operators violating rigid conditions.
+For the certain symbol invariant with only one \rso \,, we suggest the following $S$ duality map